BurraAbhishek/VirtualElections/README.md

 This website is written in [PHP](https://www.php.net/).
 HTML is used for templating, [using CSS for styling](https://github.com/BurraAbhishek/VirtualElections/tree/main/src/public/css).
 JavaScript is used for client-side validations, [toggling between light and dark mode](https://github.com/BurraAbhishek/VirtualElections/blob/main/src/public/controllers/css.js) and [showing results](https://github.com/BurraAbhishek/VirtualElections/blob/main/src/vote_counting/results.php).
 An SQL database is used in this application.
 Connection to the database is handled using [PHP Data Objects](https://www.php.net/manual/en/book.pdo.php).

+For the rewrite in Python (Django framework), see https://github.com/BurraAbhishek/VirtualElections_v2

 ## Development Environment
 Please check the [wiki](https://github.com/burraabhishek/virtualelections/wiki) of this repository to get started.